Linuxfabrik/monitoring-plugins/check-plugins/mysql-storage-engines/README.md

 Checks storage engine configuration in MySQL/MariaDB, including fragmented tables that may benefit from `OPTIMIZE TABLE`, tables using enabled but unused storage engines, and tables with autoincrement values approaching their maximum capacity.

-**Alerting Logic:**

-* WARN if InnoDB is enabled but no InnoDB tables exist
-* WARN if BDB is enabled but no BDB tables exist
-* WARN if MYISAM is enabled but no ISAM tables exist
-* WARN if fragmented tables are found (data > 100 MiB and free space > 10% of total)
-* WARN if a table's autoincrement value is >= 75% of its maximum capacity

 **Data Collection:**

 * Queries `SHOW GLOBAL VARIABLES` for `innodb_file_per_table`